 Review this full list and you will see nothing that describes Jesus.
 Did Jesus lose sight of his Father’s love?
 Was Jesus enslaved to men’s expectations?
 Did he cast off his good conscience when the Pharisees pressed him with their traditions?
 Did he indulge time-wasters?
 No. Everything about Jesus speaks of life, freedom, and intentional living.

 Paul said, “Those who indulge in godless chatter become more and more ungodly” (2 Tim 2:16).
 What you talk about reveals your treasure.
-Hopefully what you talk about reveals Jesus and his love, for there is no greater treasure.
+Hopefully your talk reveals Jesus and his love, for there is no greater treasure.

 13. We fear God’s punishment (1 John 4:17-18)

 Those who are secure in their Father’s love can look forward to Judgment Day with confidence.
-Those who are insecure will be anxious.
+But those who are insecure will be anxious.
 Have I done enough?
 Will God find fault with me?
 These are the questions asked by those who have wandered from the faith, who have fallen from grace, and who have left their first love.
-If this is you, read this now.

 14. We’ll be ashamed (but not condemned) when Jesus comes (1 John 2:28)